When I was 8, my father warned me about boys.

 My father warned me about the boys who would not deserve my tears but would get them anyway.

 My father warned me about boys like you.

 Except you were 14 years younger than my father, and I was 25, and we seduced each other with words, with hidden looks, with books and jokes, with cigarettes at 1 a.m. and secrets–the ones you’d have to kill me to get me to confess, with the glory of being human and kind of a mess.

 When I laid with you, I made a mental map of the network of your veins, your heartbeat, the beads of sweat and whisper of lips, turning myself inside out until I was little more than a nerve ending in a body.
 It was terrifying.
 It was beautiful.
 And God, did we confess.

-I returned home three weeks later with a duffel bag, dark circles under tired eyes, and a broken heart, completely unsure of how to restart.
+I left three weeks later with a duffel bag, dark circles under tired eyes, and a broken heart, completely unsure of how to restart.

 My father warned me about boys like you, the good ones that you don’t really believe are good because how can you even know anymore?